“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 1. Show Growth and Engagement

-Social media success is often measured by follower growth, engagement rates, and content reach.
+Social media success measures include follower growth, engagement rates, and content reach.
 Instead of saying:

 “Managed Instagram and Facebook accounts.”